-In 2012 pursuant to a definitive agreement dated April 15th, among Starway Hotels (Hong Kong) Limited, C-Travel International Limited and China Lodging Holdings (HK) Limited, a wholly owned subsidiary of China Lodging Group Limited which has a director in common with our company, we disposed 51% of interest in Starway Hotels (Hong Kong) Limited to China Lodging Holdings (HK) Limited with a consideration of RMB17.1 million (US\$2.7 million).
-As of December 31, 2012, our remaining aggregate equity interest in Starway Hotels (Hong Kong) Limited vas approximately 49% of the total outstanding ordinary shares of Starway Hotels (Hong Kong) Limited.
-Total commissions Starway Hotels (Hong Kong) Limited paid us amounted to RMB7.1 million (US\$1.1 million) for the period from May 1, 2012 to December 31, 2012.
+In 2012, we sold a 51% interest in Starway Hotels (Hong Kong) Limited to China Lodging Holdings (HK) Limited, a wholly owned subsidiary of China Lodging Group Limited which has a director in common with our company.
+At the end of November 2013, we sold the remaining 49% equity interest to China Lodging Holdings (HK) Limited at the consideration of approximately RMB16.5 million (US\$2.7 million).
+Total commissions Starway Hotels (Hong Kong) Limited paid us amounted to RMB6 million (US\$1 million) for the period from January 1, 2013 to November 30, 2013.